-Borrell in Africa: Continent 'needs guns' for stability
+Borrell: Africa 'needs guns' for stability

 Stuck in the barracks

-Borrell then seemed to complained that the EU's presence in the Sahel is limited and constrained.
+Borrell then seemed to complain that the EU's presence in the Sahel is limited and constrained.

 "We the European Union, our missions are mainly training missions, we are not fighting missions, we are not even peace-keeping missions.
 We are not in the field, we are in the barracks.
 We are just in Mali, Niger, we are not in Burkina Faso," he said.